UK Finance Glossary

 - ETF — Exchange Traded Fund

 - A fund traded on a stock exchange that tracks an index, sector or asset class.
 Popular for low-cost, diversified investing inside ISAs and SIPPs.
+Typically has lower ongoing charges than active funds.

 F